 Radio Fandango will also play from a cherishable treasure trove of underground indie music from the last 25 years.
 The station's foundations are built upon the 400-odd singles fierce panda records has released since 1994 (i.e.The Maccabees, Idlewild, The Walkmen, The Raveonettes, Art Brut) and the gazillion-odd live shows from Club Fandango promotions (eg Arctic Monkeys, Bloc Party, Kaiser Chiefs, Death Cab For Cutie, The Kills, The Killers and quite possibly The Killers).

-Then there will be the Album Review show and the Songs From A Padded Envelope, and a selection of the best sitcom-podcasts out there including the fantastic Brian & Roger, Wooden Overcoats, Twilight World of Ultimate Smoothness and Golden Ears.
+Then there will be fab shows like Feeling Gloomy, Boys In The Band, and Songs From A Padded Envelope, and a selection of the best sitcom-podcasts out there including the fantastic Brian & Roger, Wooden Overcoats, Twilight World of Ultimate Smoothness and Golden Ears.

 And once we the other side of COVID there will be live acoustic sets from our Soho studio.
 And, so God help all of us, there will be full band sessions whereby some bunch of cheery up-and-coming lovelies are zipped up into Snorkel Studios in Forest Hill to record four tracks in one single, possibly slightly sinful, afternoon.

 In the meantime, hope you enjoy what Radio Fandango has to offer.
 It's very much a work in progress as new shows and bells and whistles are added, so don't judge us too harshly.
 Rome wasn't built in a day and all that.
 And please let us know any feedback, thoughts, ideas, constructive criticisms so we can improve.

 You can watch the Radio Fandango promo video right here .MORE NEWS